llm-workflow-engine/llm-workflow-engine/README.md

 #### Command line arguments

-Run `chatgpt --help`
+Run `lwe --help`

 #### One-shot mode

-To run the CLI in one-shot mode, simply follow the command with the prompt you want to send to ChatGPT:
+To run the CLI in one-shot mode, simply follow the command with the prompt you want to send to the LLM:

 ```
-chatgpt Hello World!
+lwe Hello World!
 ```

 #### Interactive mode